 Video conferencing has set businesses free.
-Remote teams who once would've been completely isolated from one another, partners and stakeholders in different markets who would historically have found it very difficult to schedule a meeting, collaborative pieces of work handled across timezones and across oceans - video conferencing supports interaction across all of these levels.
+Remote teams who once would've been completely isolated from one another, partners and stakeholders in different markets who would historically have found it very difficult to schedule a meeting, collaborative pieces of work (screen sharing) handled across timezones and across oceans - video conferencing supports interaction across all of these levels.

 However, while video conferencing is largely a digital technology, it still relies upon physical hardware.
 In fact, in this modern conferencing landscape, physical hardware and digital connections are closely entwined.